 - Giant Eagle Market District

-And now, Giant Eagle is testing in four concept stores it’s latest innovation for HBW (health/beauty/wellness) which could become a huge profit center by linking its supermarket pharmacies with its HBW departments.
+And now, in four concept stores it’s latest innovation for HBW (health/beauty/wellness) which could become a huge profit center by linking its supermarket pharmacies with its HBW departments.
 What a stroke of innovative genius.

 I’m happy the new Giant Eagle has finally landed in “innovation land.”
 Their story should demonstrate to older established brands that it’s never too late to innovate.